cardano-foundation/cardano-ibc-incubator/README.md

 cd cardano/chains && ./regis-spo.sh alice
 ```

-### Retire a stake pool on the local Cardano blockchain:
+### Retire a stake pool on the local Cardano blockchain
 This will sent a tx to retire your pool in the next epoch:

 ```sh